-Agreement this agreement between the Minister and the Council including its Schedules and Annexures, as amended from time to time in accordance with section 308 of the

-EPBC Act or clause 9.3 of this Agreement.
+Agreement this agreement between the Minister and the Council including its Schedules and Annexures, as amended from time to time in accordance with section 308 of the EPBC Act or clause 9.3 of this Agreement.
 Agreement Details Schedule 1 of this Agreement.
 Business Day in relation to the doing of any action in a place, any day other than a Saturday, Sunday or public holiday in that place.

-Class of Actions the class of actions specified in clause 5.2 of this
+Class of Actions the class of actions specified in clause 5.2 of this Agreement.

-Agreement.

 Commonwealth the Commonwealth of Australia.
 Council the Eurobodalla Shire Council.

-Council the person identified in Item 4 of the Agreement Details,

-Representative or other person notified to the Department by the the EPBC Act, currently the Department of the

-Council.

-Department the Commonwealth agency responsible for administering

-Environment.

-Department the person identified in Item 2 of the Agreement Details

-Representative or other person notified to the Council by the

-Department.

-Electronic has the same meaning as in the Electronic Transactions

-Communication Act 1999 (Cth).

-EPBC Act The Environment Protection and Biodiversity

-Conservation Act 1999 (Cth)

-EPBC Act Flying-fox the Department's Referral guideline for management

-Guidelines actions in grey-headed and spectacled flying-fox camps

-September 2015.

-FFMP the Flying-fox Management Plans for Grey-headed

-Flying-fox at Batemans Bay, NSW, comprising the three plans as developed by or for the Eurobodalla Shire Council to address concerns relating to the management and conservation of flying-fox in urban areas of
+Council Representative the person identified in Item 4 of the Agreement Details, or other person notified to the Department by the Council.
+Department the Commonwealth agency responsible for administering the EPBC Act, currently the Department of the Environment.
+Department Representative the person identified in Item 2 of the Agreement Details or other person notified to the Council by the Department.
+Electronic Communication has the same meaning as in the Electronic Transactions Act 1999 (Cth).
+EPBC Act The Environment Protection and Biodiversity Conservation Act 1999 (Cth) EPBC Act Flying-fox Guidelines the Department's Referral guideline for management actions in grey-headed and spectacled flying-fox camps September 2015.
+FFMP the Flying-fox Management Plans for Grey-headed Flying-fox at Batemans Bay, NSW, comprising the three plans as developed by or for the Eurobodalla Shire Council to address concerns relating to the management and conservation of flying-fox in urban areas of

-Batemans Bay, and attached at Schedule 2 of this Agreement:

-- Water Gardens Grey-headed Flying-fox Camp Management Plan 2015 - Batemans Bay Flying-fox Camp Dispersal Plan 2016-2019 - Batemans Bay Grey-headed Flying-fox Management Plans: Supplement August 2016 vegetation supporting the roosting of Grey-headed Flying-foxes at, or within 5km of, the Batemans Bay Flying Fox Camp as shown in Appendix A to the Batemans Bay Grey-headed Flying-fox Management Plans: Supplement August 2016 and is not an EPBC Act listed threatened species or ecological community.
+Agreement: • Water Gardens Grey-headed Flying-fox Camp Management Plan 2015 • Batemans Bay Flying-fox Camp Dispersal Plan 2016-2019 • Batemans Bay Grey-headed Flying-fox Management Plans: Supplement August 2016 Grey-headed Flying- fox The Grey-headed Flying-fox (Pteropus poliocephalus) listed as vulnerable under the Environment Protection and Biodiversity Conservation Act 1999 (Cth).
+Habitat vegetation supporting the roosting of Grey-headed Flying-foxes at, or within 5km of, the Batemans Bay Flying Fox Camp as shown in Appendix A to the Batemans Bay Grey-headed Flying-fox Management Plans: Supplement August 2016 and is not an EPBC Act listed threatened species or ecological community.
+LGA Eurobod the Aust 2014.
+Th NSW Of alla Shire Local Government Area as defined by ralian Statistical Geography Standard, January ne Eurobodalla Shire LGA map is available at the fice of Local Government website .
+Minister the Minister administering the EPBC Act or a delegate of the Minister pursuant to section 515(1) of the EPBC Act.
+Period of significant population stress a period national outlined during which events place significant stress on a population of the Grey-headed flying-fox as in the EPBC Act Flying-fox Guidelines.
+Report the repo provide t rt that the Council is required to produce and to the Department in accordance with clause 7.2.
+Review the revie with clau w the parties agree to undertake in accordance use 7 of this Agreement.

-Grey-headed Flyingfox The Grey-headed Flying-fox (Pteropus poliocephalus) listed as vulnerable under the Environment Protection and Biodiversity Conservation Act 1999 (Cth).